Superrehtard/old_diaspora_wiki/Run-Diasporas-Components.md

         QUEUE=* bundle exec rake resque:work

 This is also essential unless you turn on single_process_mode in config/application.yml which is absolutly unrecommended for production environments.
 Resque is used for time intensive jobs like sending mail, sending and receiving messages from other pods etc.
 You can monitor by starting `resque-web` and then visit http://server-ip:5678, but don't keep it running open since it's a debugging tool.
+By default it's also mounted in Diaspora and accessible for admins only.
+You can disable that by turning "mount_resque_web" to false in your application.yml.

+### Run resque scheduler

+In order to properly retry failed jobs, for example if the receiving end is offline, you need to run another daemon with the following command:

+     bundle exec rake resque:scheduler